About

 What is Sea Scouting?

-The programme is designed to foster a love of adventure on the water alongside building technical activity skills and leadership afloat.
+The programme is designed to foster a love of adventure on the water alongside building technical activity skills and leadership opportunities.

 Typical activities may include; dinghy sailing, rowing, rafting, swimming, kayaking, windsurfing, powerboating, canoeing, marine science & oceanography, keelboat sailing, engine maintenance, chartwork & navigation, preservation of maritime heritage, water safety and seamanship; ropework, line-handling, meteorology, boat maintenance, communications.